Stop-and-go wave super-resolution reconstruction via iterative refinement: Discussions

 \subsection{Events and crashes}

 We conducted a manual inspection of all outputs from the validation dataset to identify any apparent errors produced by our models.
 Figure \ref{fig:fail_val} shows 3 of the typical failed examples in the validation datasets.
 The initial two rows of the examples indicate that there are crashes/events concealed within the stop-and-go waves.
 These are not detectable by conventional sensors and, consequently, cannot be retrieved using our methods, which is acceptable.
 Future research could explore the potential of incorporating event context information into the model as a form of prompt for generation.
 The final row of the example indicates that data is missing for half of the observation period.
-The interpolation is degraded by backfilling interpolation, which results in incorrect input and thus inaccurate output.
-Future research could also investigate whether the generative framework can be useful for data imputation.
+The ASM interpolation leverages the non-compact kernel to extend the reconstructed waves; however, this leads to an overestimation of wave propagation, which in turn causes our method to reconstruct the wave in the leftmost section for a longer duration than observed.

 As shown in Figure \ref{fig:MOTION-raw}, the test dataset primarily focuses on crashes and events where the model is expected to struggle.
 Figure \ref{fig:crash} discusses two typical types of crashes in the test dataset.
 Figure \ref{fig:crash}(a) illustrates crashes occurring within stop-and-go traffic.
 The performance of the reconstruction appears satisfactory, particularly when the bottleneck is evident in the conventional sensor data.
 However, it is clear that the fine-grained details do not align perfectly.
 Figure \ref{fig:crash}(b) depicts crashes that cause multiple lane blockages within the observation range, all occurring in slow-moving traffic.
 It is difficult to discern the wave details due to the lack of similar samples in the training data.
 These limitations necessitate more quantitative evaluation tools for assessing the generative results.
 Particularly, crash scenarios require further investigation with more attentions.